 Set off from Melbourne early (I recommend 8am at the latest) to make the most of the day and avoid too much weekend traffic.

-As you leave Melbourne, you’ll pass through the towns of Werribee and Geelong before hitting the coast and arriving in the sleepy beach town of Torquay.
+As you leave Melbourne, you’ll pass through the towns of Werribee and Geelong before hitting the coast and arriving in the sleepy beach town of Torquay, the first stop on your Great Ocean Road drive.

 Must See Stop: Torquay